 The town after the translocation from 1338 was founded between the Wda and Vistula rivers (closer to the banks of the latter), west of the Teutonic castle and its outer ward, located at the very end of the promontory.
-Thanks to this, the city walls were an additional protection for the castle, and it were significantly protected by terrain natural conditions.
-Both the town and the castle were separated from each other by an irrigated moat, on the southern side a port suburb with a river port and granaries developed between the city walls and the Vistula River, while in the second half of the 15th century the settlement began to develop in the outer ward, adjacent to the city walls.
+Thanks to this, the town walls were an additional protection for the castle, and it were significantly protected by terrain natural conditions.
+Both the town and the castle were separated from each other by an irrigated moat, on the southern side a port suburb with a river port and granaries developed between the town walls and the Vistula River, while in the second half of the 15th century the settlement began to develop in the outer ward, adjacent to the town walls.
 The area in front of the Chełmno Gate was occupied by meadows and a horse pasture.
 In 1421 it was divided into gardens, which were randomly allocated to urban plots.
 The gardens were also located in the northern suburb stretching on the hills in front of the Bridge Gate.
 Vineyards, brickyard and lime kiln were also located in this area.